Tomn94/TNFloatingPanel/README.md

 ## Installation

-Just import the file `FloatingPanel.swift` in your project.
+Just import the file `TNFloatingPanel.swift` in your project.

 ## Usage